GarvitSingh05/GarvitSingh05/README.md

 ------------------------------------
 **Currently Learning These Skills** 👨‍💻
 ------------------------------------
-• Full Stack Development in Java using Spring Framework and JavaFX.
+• MERN Stack Web Development.

 • Data Structures & Algorithms using Java.

-• Cyber Warfare & Ethical Hacking.
+• Cyber Warfare, Ethical Hacking and Cryptography.

 • System Design and how scalable and reliable software solutions are crafted.

+• DevOps - Learning to automate CI/CD Pipelines using tools like Jenkins.

 ---------------------------------------
 **Endeavours For Learning in Public** 📚